vstinner/misc/cpython/pep-c-api-next-level.rst

 There are two main reasons for writing a C extension: implement a function which cannot be written in pure Python, or write a **C accelerator**: rewrite the 10% of an application in C where 90% of the CPU time is spent.
-About the former use case, the intent is to obtain the best possible performance.
+For the former use case, the intent is to obtain the best possible performance.
 Tradeoffs are made with portability: it is acceptable to only support a limited number of Python versions and to only support a limited number of Python implementations (usually only CPython).

-Cython is a good example of accelerator.
-It is able to support a large number of Python versions and multiple Python implementation with compatibility layers and ``#ifdef``.
+Cython is a good example of an accelerator.
+It is able to support a large number of Python versions and multiple Python implementations with compatibility layers and ``#ifdef`` usage.
 The main drawback is that it is common that Cython is **broken by incompatible changes made at each Python release**.
 It happens because Cython relies on many implementation details.

 On the other side, the **limited C API** is a small as possible,